steadywool/fedora-playbook/README.md

     │   ├── defaults
     │   └── tasks
     └── 04-user
+        ├── defaults
         ├── files
-        ├── tasks
-        └── vars
+        └── tasks
 ```

-The variables are present in the `/defaults` and `/vars` files.
+The variables are present in the `/defaults` directories.
 You can edit them to customize your installation.

 Dotfiles are located in the `/files` folder of the `04-user` role.
 They are automatically copied to your user directory.